hartwigmedical/hmftools/sage/README.md

 ### Local Phase Set
 Local phasing implies that two or more variants co-exist on the same read.
-Somatic variants can be phased using the complete read context with nearby germline variants or other somatic variants.
+In practice, somatic variants are phased using the read contexts of nearby germline or other somatic variants.
+As we are comparing read contexts (with an additional buffer of 50 bases) we are only able to phase variants within a maximum of 60 bases of each other.
+This distance is further reduced if the read contexts we are comparing have been extended in opposing directions due to repeats or microhomology.

 Phasing is interesting for somatic calling from 2 perspectives:
   - understanding the somatic mutational mechanism which has led to the variant; and